Exclusive: Redstone's NAI to call on CBS, Viacom to explore merger - sources

 National Amusements, the privately held movie theater company owned by Redstone and his daughter Shari Redstone, own 80 percent of the voting shares of Viacom and CBS.

-Viacom was spun off from CBS 10 years ago, but Shari Redstone has been in favor of recombining the two under the leadership of CBS CEO Leslie Moonves, sources have previously told Reuters.
+Viacom was spun off from CBS in 2006, but Shari Redstone has been in favor of recombining the two under the leadership of Moonves, sources have previously told Reuters.

-Industry speculation that the two might recombine has picked up pace over the past few weeks, after the Redstones prevailed over a power struggle that resulted in the departure of Viacom Chief Executive Officer Philippe Dauman.
+Industry speculation that the two might tie up has increased over the past few weeks, after the Redstones prevailed over a power struggle that resulted in the departure of Viacom Chief Executive Officer Philippe Dauman.

-At an industry conference earlier this month, Moonves told investors that the two companies were not "in active discussions."
+However, Moonves has indicated he is not warm to the idea.
+"We are never going to do something that is bad for CBS shareholders," he told investors at Bank of America Merrill Lynch's Media, Communications and Entertainment Conference earlier this month, adding that the two companies were not "in active discussions."

+Last week, Viacom, which has more than $12 billion in debt, slashed its dividend by half to 20 cents per share and said it expects a fourth-quarter adjusted profit of 65-70 cents per share.
+Analysts on average were expecting 89 cents per share, according to Thomson Reuters I/B/E/S.

 (Reporting by Jessica Toonkel and Greg Roumeliotis in New York, Additional reporting by Liana B. Baker in San Francisco; Editing by Matthew Lewis)